 The left photo above shows the “Argand / Lewis” type lamp used before the advent of the Fresnel lenses.
 A polished reflector behind the lamp helped direct its light outward.
 Several to many of these, often hung in a chandelier arrangement were needed, particularly in major seacoast lights.
 The center photo is of a First Order “Fixed” (non-rotating) Fresnel lens.
 The rightmost photo shows a “Rotating” First Order lens with many “flash panels.”
 Note the center “bulls-eye” prism in each section.

-The left photo above shows the rotating Chance Brothers First Order lens which is still in service in the lantern room of the Heceta Head, Oregon, lighthouse.
+The left photo above shows the rotating Chance Brothers (the major English lens manufacturer) First Order lens which is still in service in the lantern room of the Heceta Head, Oregon, lighthouse.
 The center photo is of a smaller Third Order “Fixed” lens once in use in Alaska.
 The right photo shows a smaller still Fifth Order lens.
 A red Chimney placed over the oil lamp inside created a RED light to the viewer.
 This was just one of the many ways that a special “Characteristic” could be created for each lighthouse.